fonseca9/nvim-configs/README.md

 # neovim
-just nvim configs based on nvchad with a few bind modifications.
+just nvim configs, based on nvchad with a few bind modifications.

-nvim 0.9+:
+nvim 0.9+ on ubuntu:

 1) remove the current nvim